 SMS marketing is multi-faceted, which means there are many plausible use cases.

 When planning your own campaigns, the best way to proceed is to begin by laying out the ideal way a person would move from first learning about your business to becoming a loyal, repeat customer.
-When you have figured out how that process would happen, ideally, then you can plan what marketing channels you intend to use and at what points in the process you will use them.
+When you have figured out how that process would happen, ideally, then you can plan what marketing channels you intend to use at what points in the process.

 Of course, sometimes the easiest way to make these kinds of decisions is to see examples of how other people have used SMS to promote their business.
 So in this chapter of our SMS guide, we’re going to share examples of how our customers have used SMS.